 52.05: Student Recruitment, Enrollment, and Retention

 (1) Statewide Cap.
-The Board will use the October SIMS data to determine if the number of full-time students allowed to attend a Commonwealth of Massachusetts virtual school is above the 2% cap.
-Once the 2% cap is reached, no additional full-time enrollments will be allowed.
+The Board will use the October SIMS data to determine if the number of full-time students allowed to attend a Commonwealth of Massachusetts virtual school is above the 2 percent cap.
+Once the 2 percent cap is reached, no additional full-time enrollments will be allowed.

 (2) Student Recruitment and Retention.
 A Commonwealth of Massachusetts virtual school must develop deliberate, specific steps to attract, to enroll, and to retain any target populations specified in the certificate and to ensure the provision of equal educational opportunity for all students in similar grades in public schools across the Commonwealth.
 The virtual school shall not, however, restrict enrollment to target populations.